 Preference for acceptance will be given to applicants who have:

-- 1. More than 2 years of practice experience - 2.
-One year or more of experience as a nurse educator - 3.
+- 1. More than 2 years of practice experience - One year or more of experience as a clinical adjunct instructor (Nurse Educator only) - 3.
 Residency in Southern Colorado - 4.
-Graduated from CSU-Pueblo
+Graduate from CSU-Pueblo